Everest Base Camp Trek

 One of the representatives from Himalayan Sanctuary Adventure will be waiting outside the airport terminal displaying your name.

 We use standard rooms at 3* category hotels in Kathmandu and you will be accommodated at the best Normal teahouses/lodges along the trekking routes which provide the finest facilities in the mountains.
 The lodges in trekking routes usually provide single and double rooms.
 At times when possible, dining will be around a bonfire.
 In tea houses, food will be prepared in the kitchen which you should not enter without permission.
-Up until Dingboche, you will have an attached toilet and bathroom.
-But in two locations Lobuche and Gorakshep, you will have to use a common toilet and bathroom. (depend on the Season)
+Non of the Lodge have attached bathroom in two locations Lobuche and Gorakshep

-4. Is it possible to reserve a trip now and pay a deposit later or do I HAVE to pay a deposit at booking/reservation?
+5. Is it possible to reserve a trip now and pay a deposit later or do I have to pay a deposit at booking/reservation ?

 Yes!
 The trip will be confirmed only when we receive the completed final booking form and a 30% deposit payment.
 You can pay the balance of the money when you arrive in Kathmandu.

-5. Is there a possibility of getting separate rooms for the Kathmandu portion of the trip?
-If so how much extra will this cost?
+6. Is there a possibility of getting separate rooms for the Kathmandu portion of the trip ?
+If so how much extra will this cost ?

 Yes!
 We can surely book separate rooms in Kathmandu for your portion of the trip.
 During the trek, we will try our best but normally the lodges have twin-sharing and dormitory-styled rooms instead of a single room.

-6. Is this a guaranteed departure even if I am alone starting on the requested trip?
+7. Is this a guaranteed departure even if I am alone starting on the requested trip ?

 YES, all our trips are guaranteed to run.
 We never cancel the trip due to not having enough participants, we can arrange the trip for one person as well.

-7. When I pay the remainder of the money on arrival in Kathmandu, how do you take that money?
-US cash or credit card?
+8. When I pay the remainder of the money on arrival in Kathmandu, how do you take that money ?
+US cash or credit card ?

 You can clear the remainder of the money upon your arrival in Kathmandu or even before you arrive in Kathmandu.
 You can use USD, Euro, Pound, Canadian Dollar, Swiss franc in cash, Master, or Visa cards for the payment options.
 There will be a 4% bank levy when paying by credit card.

-8. What sort of food can I expect in trekking?
+9. What sort of food can I expect in trekking ?

 Most teahouses (lodges) in Everest Base Camp trails cook a delicious range of mostly vegetarian fare.
 Pasta, tuna bakes, noodles, potatoes, eggs, daal Bhat (rice and lentils), bread, soup, fresh vegetables (variety depends on the season), and even some desserts like apple pies, pancakes, and some interesting attempts at custard.
 You will find a lot of garlic on the menu because it assists with acclimatization – eat some every day.
 In many larger villages, you may find some meat items on the menu.
 You can always get hot chocolate, tea, and hot lemon drinks, as well as soft drinks, and treats like chocolate and crisps.
 Each day dinner and breakfast will be at a lodge you’ll stay at while lunch will be taken on the way to the destination

-9. Is the food in the mountain prepared to international standards in terms of safety?
+10. Is the food in the mountain prepared to international standards in terms of safety ?

 YES, the food is very safe during the trekking but we recommend you to eat vegetarian and local food.
 Please follow the suggestion of our guide on the trek.